Guide To Walleye & Sauger Fishing In North Carolina

-The walleye prefers moderately deep lakes with gravel, rock or sandy bottoms.
+Walleye prefer moderately deep lakes with gravel, rock or sandy bottoms.
 It is found primarily in cold water lakes but has proven to survive in warmer impoundments.
 It is prized for its great tasting filets.
 Click here to learn all about walleye fishing.

 For walleye enthusiasts there are several lakes with notable populations of walleye.
 Those lakes include Blewett Falls Lake, Chatuge Lake, Falls Lake, Fontana Lake, Hiwassee Lake, Lake Gaston, Lake Glenville, Lake James, Lake Nantahala, Santeetlah Lake and W Kerr Scott Reservoir.

-You are liable to find limited walleye fishing in the rivers flowing into and out of these lakes.
+You are liable to also find limited walleye fishing in the rivers flowing into and out of these lakes.

-North Carolina state record walleye was taken from Lake Chatuge.
+The state record walleye was taken from Lake Chatuge.

 North Carolina walleye spawn in spring and when they have the option will choose to migrate from the lake up into feeder streams to spawn.
 If this option is not available they seek out shallow bars or shoals with clean bottom surfaces near deep water.

-Also find information about walleye fishing in these states.
+Also find information about walleye, sauger or saugeye fishing in these states.

 Learn the migration patterns of walleye

 Walleye become active in spring and begin the spawning process in medium-depth water.
 As summer arrives they move to deeper, cooler water.
 In fall walleye migrate into shallower water again and feed aggressively preparing for their move to deeper water where they will spend winter.
-Visit the walleye fishing page for additional information about walleye activities.